 BLACK Shellac

-Shellac Flakes Comments Off
+Shellac Flakes Comments Off on BLACK Shellac

 “BLACK Shellac” •• Yes!
 Black

-This Black waxy shellac is obtained from the by-products of seedlac, waxy shellac production and rosin.
+Black waxy shellac is obtained from the by-products of seedlac, waxy shellac production and rosin.
 The color is all natural from the raw materials.
 No additional pigment is added.

-•• A second Coat is Deeper and Dark Cordovan toned Black.
+•• A second coat is Deeper and Dark Cordovan toned Black.

 ••• The third coat yields the BLACK!

-……………………….with a shadowed hint of DEEP Blackish-Purple.
+with a shadowed hint of DEEP Blackish-Purple.

-Note: On blond or light toned woods,
+Note: To obtain a Deep Rich Black on blond or light toned woods,

-use a Black dye on the bare wood to obtain optimum richness and depth of tone
+use a Black DYE on the bare wood to obtain optimum richness and depth of tone

 .